Updated: Sep 25

 Abraham Lincoln was the 16th president of the United States.
 His presidency was one full of turmoil as the great rebellion known as The Civil War took place during his time as Commander in Chief.
 The war came to an end on April 9, 1865, with up to a million dead and many more casualties.
 Five days after Robert E. Lee surrendered at Appomattox Courthouse, Virginia, President Lincoln attended a show at Ford's Theatre in Washington D.C.
 There, he was shot by Maryland native, John Wilkes Booth.
 The following day, April 15, 1865, President Lincoln passed away from the wound he sustained in the shooting.
 The nation mourned, as any would, during this unprecedented time.
 A funeral train was commissioned to take the president's body on a 1,600 mile journey, with stops across the nation for mourners, from D.C. to his final resting place in Springfield, Illinois on May 3rd.

 This was not the only account of Lincoln's ghost train.
-Since his death, 155 years ago, thousands have seen the ghost train on the anniversary of its funeral trip.
+Since his death, 158 years ago, thousands have seen the ghost train on the anniversary of its funeral trip including right here in Northwest Indiana on a line that no longer exists.
 To this day, people line up along the many stops the train made back in 1865 in hopes of catching the phantom train as it makes its annual ghostly trip from D.C. to Springfield.